alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 [Generating config files] Generating top level config XML file...
 [Generating config files] finished
 ```

+Once the above is complete, we recommmend you create your python environment with `venv` or other supported virtual environment modules.
+This will allow you to iteravely develop locally, while you may still deploy with "prod" requirements.
+We'll briefly cover how to do that later in the guide as well.

 ### 1.2.5.
 Create a Plugin
 Next, use the `create-ayx-plugin` command and reply to the prompts to generate the our tool template code.
 For this tool, we want to use the `single-input-single-output`. (may switch to optional*)